 Construction tubes, or construction cores, are cardboard tubes used to help form and create concrete construction components.
-Most commonly these products are utilized to fabricate concrete columns for load bearing applications but can be used for many other industrial and commercial applications.
+Most commonly these products are utilized to fabricate concrete columns for load bearing applications, much like concrete tubes, but can be used for many other industrial and commercial applications.

 Construction tubes provide construction workers with a simple and effective method for shaping and containing concrete.
 In order to create concrete components or structures, the liquid concrete has to be poured into a mold and allowed to set and cure.
 The curing process is a fairly slow process and typically takes a full day to complete.